MinaProtocol/mina/src/app/rosetta/README.md

 docker run -it --rm --name rosetta --entrypoint=./docker-start.sh -p 10101:10101 -p 3085:3085 -p 3086:3086 -p 3087:3087 gcr.io/o1labs-192920/mina-rosetta:compatible
 ```

+* Port 10101 is the default P2P port and must be exposed to the open internet
 * The GraphQL API runs on port 3085 (accessible via `localhost:3085/graphql`)
 * PostgreSQL runs on port 3086
 * Rosetta runs on port 3087